Creating a Prayer Bubble over your church

 3. Greeters: For most churches, these people become the front line of intercession if parking lot attendants are not employed.
 Similar training happens with these folks!
 As they welcome people into the building, they are also praying for them to enter into an atmosphere of peace, joy, restoration, renewal, etc. Many of these people are also part of the Need Prayer?
 Team (see below), but it is not a requirement for a greeter.
 Quiet, inner prayers on behalf of those who enter the building are just as powerful and effective as those spoken out loud.

-4. Need Prayer?: This team wears a round tag, identifying themselves as people who can be approached if there is a prayer need.
+4. Need Prayer?: Members of this team wear a round tag, identifying themselves as people who can be approached if there is a prayer need.
 They will pray immediately with anyone who wishes to be prayed for at any time.
-In between praying with people they walk around the atrium or entry area…or wherever the Spirit leads them in the building to pray.
+In between praying with people they walk around the atrium or entry area . . . or wherever the Spirit leads them in the building to pray.
 They want to remain visible and available to anyone with a need or a burden.

 7. Ushers: Those who pass out bulletins or show people to their seats or take up the offering, etc. are taught to pray for the people they are serving.